PunchThrough/CodeViewEditor-iOS/README.md

 API usage
 -------------------------
 Most text properties can be overriden.
-The example below changes comments to red, the indent to a space, and the parseDelay to 1 second.
+The example below changes comments to red, indentation to a space, and the `parseDelay` to 1 second.

-Since parsing takes place in a background thread, we can only apply new syntax highlighting if the text is the same as it was when parsing began.
-Part of the reason is the coloring can hold up the main thread, which is not ideal.
-So, we wait until an idle moment to apply the coloring.
+Since parsing takes place in a background thread, syntax highlighting can only be applied when the text is the same before and after the parse.
+It also happens after an arbitrary delay to detect an idle moment, since syntax highlighting can slow the main thread.
+So, based on this config below, if I type `/* typing real fast */` with no delay between typing, after the last `/` is typed, after 1 second, the text is checked for changes, and if there are no changes, the comment gets colored.

 ```objective-c
 codeTextEditor.commentColor = [UIColor redColor];